|

 so once again I kept my trap shut.

-After work me and ‘er indoors TM went for a walk.
+After work me and ‘er indoors TM went

-raspberries.
+and raspberries.
 We decided not to eat any; just in case.

 We then left the canal and walked up into